lammps/lammps/doc/src/Developer_unittest.rst

     env TEST_ARGS=-v ctest -R ^MolPairStyle:lj_cut_coul_long -V

 ``ctest`` with the ``-V`` flag also shows the exact command line of the test.
-One can then use ``gdb --args`` to furthere debug and catch exceptions with the test command, for example,
+One can then use ``gdb --args`` to further debug and catch exceptions with the test command, for example,

 .. code-block:: bash

-    gdb --args /path/to/lammps/build/test_pair_style "/path/to/lammps/unittest/force-styles/tests/mol-pair-lj_cut_coul_long.yaml"
+    gdb --args /path/to/lammps/build/test_pair_style /path/to/lammps/unittest/force-styles/tests/mol-pair-lj_cut_coul_long.yaml

 It is recommended to configure the build with ``-D